The Magic System Spectrum

 More Posts In This Series

-Part 5 – ‘The Thematic Magic of ‘Lord of the Rings’ – how Tolkien uses soft magic to convey theme.
+Part 5 – ‘Lord of the Rings’ – Soft Magic Systems

 Which do you enjoy reading more – soft or hard magic systems?
 Tell me why in the comments!